pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - You will also see a lot of List members.
   - A List is also a Node, but it's a node that has a bunch of other nodes.
   - There are functions to build them, iterate over them, append to them.
-  - When people say the Postgres is lispy, this is part of what they mean.
+  - When people say that Postgres is lispy, this is part of what they mean.
   - Actually a lightning talk on Postgres's Lisp history would be a lot of fun, if any of you are qualified to give that.

 - Nodes & Lists are well-covered by other talks, so if you want to know more check the references at the end.